Untangling Sample and Population Level Estimands in Bayesian Causal Computation

+Figure \ref{fig:example} visualizes the posterior draws of the PATE, SATE, CATEs, and ITEs.
 We can see in the figure that while the posteriors for the SATE and the PATE have a similar center, they have quite different spreads.
-In particular, the PATE includes uncertainty in the covariate distribution whereas the SATE includes uncertainty from the missing counterfactuals.
 Again this reinforces the fact discussed in Section \ref{sc:marginals} that these are different quantities with inferences coming from different marginals of the joint posterior.
-In this setting, if we were to mistakenly do inference for the PATE using posterior draws of the SATE, our credible intervals would be miscalibrated and even yield off-nominal frequentist coverage.
-Similarly, we can also see that while $f(\theta_i\mid D^O) $ and $f(\psi(l_i) \mid D^O)$ have similar centers, there is greater posterior uncertainty in the ITEs.\\
+In this setting, if we were to mistakenly do inference for the PATE using posterior draws of the SATE, our credible intervals would be incorrect.
+Similarly, we can also see that while draws from $f(\theta_i\mid D^O) $ and $f(\psi(l_i) \mid D^O)$ have similar centers, there is greater posterior uncertainty in the ITEs. \\

-As we mentioned earlier in the document, a crucial differences between the PATE and the CATE is that the former requires a model for the covariate distribution.
-The desire for flexibility may tempt one to keep the covariate distribution fixed at the empirical distribution and ignore posterior uncertainty when computing the PATE.
-On the other hand, the desire for uncertainty propagation may tempt one to parametrically model the joint covariate distribution, then compute the integral over this distribution via Monte Carlo simulations.
-However, this risks model mispecification.
-The synthesis of these two is the Bayesian Bootstrap model for the covariate distribution, which accounts for uncertainty while also retaining flexibility.
-See Supplement Section \ref{app:bb} for details on these three approaches and implementation in \texttt{Stan}.
-As can be seen in Figure \ref{fig:example2}, these decisions in how we handle the covariate distribution can materially impact posterior uncertainty.